reficio/p2-maven-plugin/README.md

         </excludes>
     </artifact>
 ```

+### Other features
+* p2-maven-plugin will tweak the version of a snapshot dependency replacing the SNAPSHOT string with a timestamp in the following format "yyyyMMddHHmmss" (feature #14)

 ## General configuration options
 There are some other plugin options that you can specify in the configuration: